-- They will never care about you, or care about the family truthfully in the way you hope
+- They will never care about you or care about the family truthfully in the way you hope.

-- They will only care about power
+- They will only care about power.

 Tip #2 Turn everything around

 This can provide a very visceral understanding of how your parent feels about themselves.
-While we may empathize, it is critical that we don’t excuse or minimize or condone their choice to not seek help and heal their pain.
-Again, it is their pain to carry and it is their job to heal it, not ours.
+While we may empathize, it is critical that we don’t excuse or minimize or condone their choice not to seek help and heal their pain.
+Again, it is their pain to carry, and it is their job to heal it, not ours.

 Tip #3 Don’t stand in front of the abuse any longer

-It’s likely you’ve been trying, for years, to work it out with your parent.
+You’ve likely been trying, for years, to work it out with your parent.
 This has to end for your own benefit.
 Creating a boundary that says you will not stand in front of this abuse any longer is powerful.
-To do this, the moment it feels as though negative comments are going to come up, a simple statement such as ‘This conversation is no longer working for me, I’m going to leave’ will create a wall of pleasantness and a boundary which protects yourself.
+To do this, the moment it feels as though negative comments are going to come up, a simple statement such as ‘This conversation is no longer working for me, I’m going to leave’ will create a wall of pleasantness and a boundary that protects yourself.
 No longer try to engage or reason with them, as this won’t work.
 Leave, get out and commit to no longer standing in front of the abuse.